COVID-19 update: as at 22nd June 2021

 From 26th April: Guests staying in self-catering properties in Scotland should be from one household only or an extended household/bubble (a single adult can form a ‘bubble’ with another household etc).

-From 17th May: A maximum of four adults from two households.
+From 17th May (level 1): A maximum of 6 adults from 3 households.
 Children under the age of 12 are not included in these numbers.

 From early June: A maximum of 6 adults from 3 households.
 Children under the age of 12 are not included in these numbers.